When it comes to motherhood, there is a lot of pressure to be perfect.

 Maybe you would want them to follow in your footsteps, support your sports team, or like the foods they like, questioning them if they don’t.

-It is a common trait in parents to stamp their identity onto their children, and whilst moral codes are great to pass on, let them figure out what they like for themselves.
+It is a common trait in parents to stamp their identity onto their children, and while moral codes are great to pass on, let them figure out what they like.
 They will thank you for it.

 It doesn’t mean you both have to love the same things, but it does mean you can broaden your horizons and dip your toes into new ideas.